 A: There are early-stage therapeutic development PARs; IGNITE, discussed during the September webinar, is one example.
 The NIH HEAL Initiative has programs intended for early pain therapeutics development, which were also discussed during the September webinar.
 You should also explore NIH’s grants website to obtain more information.

 Q: I aim to obtain funding for pilot studies.
 How would I decide between R61/R33 and R34?

 A: The R61/R33 award is intended to facilitate exploratory research that then phases into validation studies; it has distinct projects in each phase.
-You should always review the specific FOA.
+You should always review the specific NOFO.
 NCCIH regularly uses R34 to support feasibility pilot studies.
 R34 is not a phased mechanism and includes 3 years of funding for a limited research project.